exis-io/exis-io.github.io/pages/general/ExisArch.md

 Unlike the internet, access to the Fabric is controlled.
 This enables developers to know they can only talk to things that have been authenticated to the network, thus simplifying their verification requirements.
 A secondary aspect is the idea that any agent communicating on the fabric has an associated identification, making it easier to target endpoints while writing apps (ie. every time you log onto the internet your IP address can change, but every time you access the fabric your ID will always be `xs.joebob`).

 [Domains][domains] all have to be authenticated by an application before they can use the fabric.
-They exchanve credentials, which can be usernames, passwords, or any other identifying information, with an [**Auth**][auth] appliance.
+They exchange credentials, which can be usernames, passwords, or any other identifying information, with an [**Auth**][auth] appliance.
 Out of the box, *Auth* appliances handle the base cases for user authentication.
 They can also be customized by the developer to handle any odd cases.

 ### Permissions